 Explore Casa Museo Otraparte

-Casa Museo Otraparte is a cultural treasure in Envigado, dedicated to the life and work of the renowned Colombian philosopher and writer Fernando González.
+Casa Museo Otraparte is a Museum in Envigado, dedicated to the life and work of the renowned Colombian philosopher and writer Fernando González.
 Once his residence, the museum provides insight into his contributions to Colombian literature and philosophy.
-Visitors can explore his library and manuscripts and enjoy the serene café within the beautiful gardens.
-It’s a peaceful place to reflect and gain a deeper understanding of the intellectual history of Colombia.
+Visitors can explore his library and manuscripts and enjoy the café within the beautiful gardens.
 González wrote about art, economics, history, morality, sociology, and theology and is considered one of the most original and controversial writers in Colombia.

 From Monday to Friday, the Museum opens from 10 am to 7 pm, on Saturday from 10 am to 5 pm, and on Sunday from 10 am to 2 pm.
 It is closed on holidays.